 The outcome is the thirteen pointed mandala, thirteen being the numerologic number for transformation

-Less than 5 of these collectors items left.
+Last one of these collectors items left.
 They are extremely rare and were printed originally as part of the Gene Nocon Collection.

 Gene, not only my personal photographic printer but best buddy for many decades, was printer to royalty, celebrity and the top industry professionals.